 New South Wales’ farms supply a large proportion of Australia’s fruit and vegetables, and they all need reliable farm workers at different times of the year to fill seasonal jobs.
 For instance, apples are a major crop that grows prolifically in parts of NSW.
 Generally a seasonal cold climate fruit, most apples are grown around Batlow and Orange.
 Limited varieties are also grown in Forbes, the Sydney basin and the Northern Tablelands.
 Pears and nashi are also grown in on a much smaller scale.

 Another important crop in NSW is berries.
 Principally grown in the northern, central and southern tablelands, as well as the mid-north coastal regions, berries are a vital commodity and picking requires specialised training.
 Agri Labour Australia regularly assembles and trains teams of farm workers to handle the delicate fruit and ensure production runs smoothly.

 A variety of seasonal stone fruits are also grown in the state, including cherries, peaches, nectarines, plums, apricots and prunes.
-Agri Labour Australia supplies workforces and backpacker workers for both temperate and low-chill stone fruit producers.
+Agri Labour Australia supplies workforces and backpackers looking for work for both temperate and low-chill stone fruit producers.